2013 Summer Admissions Interns

 This page is built for you to get to know who we are, where we come from, and what we do academically at Midd (from Molecular Biology to Environmental Studies, Econ to Literature and everywhere in between).
 There is a wide variety of interests among the ten of us, ranging from those who love French and Chinese to those who sing a cappella or are involved in the Student Government.
 Whether it be the fantastic language programs, cultural diversity in the student population, the amazing athletics programs and athletic facilities, or the arts, each one of us has a different reason for why we chose to come to Midd.
 Take some time to read over our student bios, learn about our experiences, and picture yourself in our shoes to determine whether or not Middlebury is the right place for you.
 Also, please take a look at our blog where we address topics pertaining to campus life and what’s going on in our own lives this summer.

-(Click on the photos below to read the student bios on our blog page)
+(Click on the photos below to read our bios, get our contact information, and read our blog!)

 Also, check out these photos of the Middlebury campus and town: